msavva/pigraphs/README.md

 # Prepackaged VM image

 A Windows VM with VS2013, a copy of the PiGraphs codebase and all dependencies installed is available [here](http://dovahkiin.stanford.edu/etherion/data/pigraphs/pigraphs.vhd.bz2) (67GB, expands to 128GB VHD format image).
-You can use this image to create a [Microsoft Azure Container](https://portal.azure.com), or run it locally with [VirtualBox](https://www.virtualbox.org/wiki/VirtualBox) using the vbox configuration file [here](http://dovahkiin.stanford.edu/etherion/data/pigraphs/pigraphs.vbox)
+You can use this image to create a [Microsoft Azure Container](https://portal.azure.com), or run it locally with [VirtualBox](https://www.virtualbox.org/wiki/VirtualBox) using the vbox configuration file [here](http://dovahkiin.stanford.edu/etherion/data/pigraphs/pigraphs.vbox).
+The user account password is `PiGraphs2016`.

 # Scan data documentation
 Each scan has a filename with format `sceneId.<ext>` where `<ext>` is one of the extensions below.